 Why is this medication prescribed?

-Etravirine is used along with other medications to treat human immunodeficiency virus (HIV) infection.
+Etravirine is used along with other medications to treat human immunodeficiency virus (HIV) infection in adults and children 2 years of age and older who no longer benefit from taking other HIV medications.
 Etravirine is in a class of medications called non-nucleoside reverse transcriptase inhibitors (NNRTIs).
 It works by decreasing the amount of HIV in the blood.
 Although etravirine does not cure HIV, it may decrease your chance of developing acquired immunodeficiency syndrome (AIDS) and HIV-related illnesses such as serious infections or cancer.
-Taking these medications along with practicing safer sex and making other life-style changes may decrease the risk of transmitting (spreading) the HIV virus to other people.
+Taking these medications along with practicing safer sex and making other lifestyle changes may decrease the risk of transmitting (spreading) the HIV virus to other people.

 How should this medicine be used?

 Etravirine comes as a tablet to take by mouth.
 It is usually taken after a meal two times a day.
 Take etravirine at around the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take etravirine exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Swallow the tablets whole with liquid, such as water; do not split, chew, or crush them.